-- 1. All research involving the use of personal data must be fully compliant with the GDPR. - 2.
-The researcher's duties and responsibilities with regard to data protection must be fully considered when submitting research applications and prior to undertaking any research project involving the collection and use of personal data.
-Research students should refer to the webpages of DCU's Data Protection Unit for further information, see: www.dcu.ie/ocoo/data-protection.shtml - 3.
-Transparency and right of access are key principles of the GDPR.
+- All research involving the use of personal data must be fully compliant with the GDPR. - The researcher's duties and responsibilities with regard to data protection must be fully considered when submitting research applications and prior to undertaking any research project involving the collection and use of personal data.
+Research students should refer to the webpages of DCU's Data Protection Unit for further information, see: www.dcu.ie/ocoo/data-protection - Transparency and right of access are key principles of the GDPR.
 Active and informed consent must be given freely, for a specified purpose and participants have the right to withdraw consent at any time.
 Research participants must be given details about how their data is processed and retained.
 Any personal data collected during the course of a research project must be held securely.

-The DCU Data Protection Unit provides guidance and a full range of policies and procedures which you may find useful, including a section specifically for researchers: 'Data Protection and Research' (www.dcu.ie/ocoo/dp/guides.shtml).
+The DCU Data Protection Unit provides guidance and a full range of policies and procedures which you may find useful, including a section specifically for researchers: 'Data Protection and Research'.
 The DCU Data Privacy Policy is available from the website of DCU's Data Protection Unit.

-Further information on GDPR is available from: dataprotection.ie
+Further information on GDPR is available from dataprotection.ie.